DuncanCragg/OnexOS/README-App.md

 ### What's novel about it?

 You build everything in OnexOS from simple coloured panels - echoing the simplicity and power of Minecraft's blocks.
+Both 3D room walls and furniture and 2D messages and lists are built from flat panels.

-This space really owes its creative "mashability" to the way all your family's panels are sewn, pinned, tied and snapped together everywhere by "links", forming a potentially huge shared world to play in.
+But this space really owes its creative "mashability" to the way all your family's panels are sewn, pinned, tied and snapped together everywhere by "links", forming a potentially huge shared world to play in.
 Links work somewhat like the Web's URLs in that they form a handle or hook onto anything and everything you see in the world.